Thomas R. Marshall

 Marshall's vice presidency is most remembered for a leadership crisis following a stroke that incapacitated Wilson in October 1919.
 Because of their personal dislike for Marshall, Wilson's advisers and wife Edith sought to keep him uninformed about the president's condition to prevent him from assuming presidential powers and duties.
-Many people, including cabinet officials and Congressional leaders, urged Marshall to become acting president, but he refused to forcibly assume Wilson's powers, not wanting to set a standard of doing so.
-Without strong leadership in the executive branch, the administration's opponents defeated the ratification of the League of Nations treaty and effectively returned the United States to an isolationist foreign policy.
+Many people, including cabinet officials and congressional leaders, urged Marshall to become acting president, but he refused to forcibly assume Wilson's powers, not wanting to set a standard of doing so.
+Without strong leadership in the executive branch, the administration's opponents defeated the ratification of the League of Nations treaty and returned the United States to an isolationist foreign policy.
 Marshall ended his time in office as the first vice president since Daniel D. Tompkins, nearly a century earlier, to serve two full terms, and the first vice president re-elected, since John C. Calhoun.

 Marshall was known for his wit and sense of humor.
 One of his most enduring jokes provoked widespread laughter from his Senate colleagues during a floor debate.
 Responding to Senator Joseph Bristow's catalog of the nation's needs, Marshall quipped that, "What this country needs is a really good five-cent cigar."
 After his terms as vice president, he opened an Indianapolis law practice where he authored several legal books and his memoir, Recollections.
 He continued to travel and speak publicly.
-Marshall died in 1925 after suffering a heart attack while on a trip to Washington, D.C.
+In 1925, Marshall died following a heart attack while on a trip to Washington, D.C.